 Typically, SCC is caused by overexposure to the sun or ultraviolet (UV) rays from tanning beds.
-However, long-term exposure to certain toxic chemicals, such as insecticides or arsenic, can also lead to squamous cell carcinoma.
+However, long-term exposure to certain toxic chemicals, such as arsenic, can also lead to squamous cell carcinoma.
 Spending too much time out in the sun without using sunscreen and other forms of sun protection, such as clothing and hats, can also elevate your risk for skin cancer.
 The most common cause of SCC is tanning outdoors or in a tanning bed.
 Unfortunately, "safe" tans are a myth, and strict precautions are necessary to protect your skin while enjoying yourself outdoors.

 At the Dermatology and Skin Cancer Institute, Dr. Saxena offers multiple treatment options for SCCs, such as: